 Exploring Palestinian-Israeli Water Issues on the West Bank of the Jordan River

 Plumbing is destiny.
 The water supply network that extends from Galilee to the Negev also reaches all of the cities that we visited — Bethlehem, East Jerusalem, Ramallah, Hebron and Nazareth.
-Israel’s expanded desalination capacity is a “game changer” that may significantly modify water issues in Palestine and Jordan, as well as Israel.
+Israel’s expanded desalination capacity is a “game changer” that significantly modifies water issues throughout the Jordan River watershed in Palestine and Jordan, as well as Israel.
 The Palestinian-Israeli agreement on a “Red-Dead” pipeline as revised in July 2017 and embodied in Kushner’s economic vision is strongly supported by Jordan, international donors and the Israelis.
 Israel’s plan to store desalinated water in Galilee would in effect use that massive lake as a storage tank that could benefit Jordan, Israel, and even Syria and the Palestinians.
 A revived effort to recycle sewage in the Kidron watershed between Jerusalem and the Jordan River will gather attention.

 From the Palestinian perspective, a major “Red-Dead” project could provide a significant increase in water sold to Palestine, probably based on exchange agreements involving Israeli desalinated water.
 Historically, Israeli enviros have vigorously opposed the Red-Dead project.
 The July 2017 proposals indicate that 22 Million Cubic Meters of additional Israeli water could be sold to through existing plumbing, mostly to Hebron and Bethlehem, without waiting for the increased Jordan River flexibility that a Red-Dead project would allow, A larger amount of water has been provided for Gaza as well.
-Water users in Jordan south of the Dead Sea would be the main project beneficiaries.
-This project is major element of the Bahrain economic development plan for Jordan, but it will affect Palestine as well.
+Water users in Jordan would be the main project beneficiaries.

 Likewise, “sewage carries no flag.”
 Wastewater and recycling projects make economic and hydrological sense on a watershed basis.
-Such projects have been stymied by the mosaic of jurisdictional complexity on the Kidron and other rivers, but may be moving forward n 2019.
+Such projects have been stymied by the mosaic of jurisdictional complexity on the Kidron and other rivers, but the Kushner vision suggests it will move forward.

-Palestinian irrigation can benefit from integrated management of three mountain aquifers, particularly in the northern West Bank.
+Palestinian irrigation can benefit from integrated management of three mountain aquifers, particularly in the mountain areas of the northern West Bank.
 With recently expanded water supply, Israeli use of these aquifers could be curtailed to allow expanded Palestinian use of springs and wells.
 In 2015, I did not visit the northwest part of the West Bank, where Palestinian wastewater flows affect down-gradient Israeli uses of the aquifer.

 Through the Obama years, U.S. taxpayers paid about $100 million per year for water infrastructure improvements in Palestine.
 The annual USAID budget for Palestine has been as much as $400 million, or one-eighth of U.S. military subsidies to Israel.
-Israeli interests in the U.S. quietly support US funding not only for Palestinian security cooperation with Israel, but also for some of these projects.
+Israeli interests in the U.S. have quietly support US funding not only for Palestinian security cooperation with Israel, but also for some of these projects.
 That funding has been put on hold by the current U.S. administration.
 The “regime change carrot” that Kushner’s vision offers includes funding to improve the distribution system.

 A comprehensive updating of the Oslo water provisions will require a long term management structure that includes both relative certainty and also flexibility.
 Such an agreement between “asymmetric sovereigns,” like Israel and Palestine has intentionally been destabilized by Kushner’s approach.
 However, in the western U.S., dozens of water settlements involving Indian tribes, states and other water users have been approved since the 1980s, each of which has its own unique way of dealing with “asymmetric sovereign” issues.
 Some suggest that the West Bank borders will come to resemble the fractured jurisdictional mess in and around major reservations in the northwest states and New Mexico.
 The “Bantustan” enclaves in South Africa during the apartheid period are a more extreme model.

 The U.S. presence in the West Bank is massive.
 A result is that “The road to Jerusalem often lies through Washington D.C.”
 As U.S. citizens we can help this region by learning more about it.
 As taxpayers, a core U.S. national interest is to resolve the Palestinian/Israeli dispute, which draws us into religious conflicts in which the U.S. has little stake.
-As a “secular christian” singer I urge U.S. Christians to visit, sleep in Bethlehem and Nazareth, wade in the shallow waters of Galilee and the Jordan River, and then sing about it.
+As a “secular christian” singer I urge U.S. Christians to visit, sleep in Bethlehem, Nazareth and East Jerusalem, wade in the shallow waters of Galilee and the Jordan River, and then sing about it.